 An injury brought his 2017 Six Nations Championship to a premature end but he managed to recover in time to earn his first selection for The British & Irish Lions tour of New Zealand – again mirroring the feats of his uncle Roy.

-And despite moving to France with Clermont, Laidlaw returned to the Scotland fold for last year’s Six Nations Championship and rolled back the years as he martialled Scotland to a first victory over England for a decade.
+And despite moving to France with Clermont, Laidlaw returned to the Scotland fold for the 2018 Six Nations and rolled back the years as he martialled Scotland to a first victory over England for a decade.

 The 2019 Championship got off to a promising start as Laidlaw guided Scotland to an opening-day victory against Italy.
 But injuries quickly crept up on Scotland and they lost their next three matches to Ireland, France and Wales, while Laidlaw was dropped to the bench.

 Still, he came off the bench and played a major part in Scotland’s miraculous 38-38 draw with England, where they trailed 31-0 after 30 minutes.

 That thrilling draw proved to be the last of his 37 Championship appearances, but there was still the 2019 World Cup to get ready for.